rsksmart/devportal-1.0/_rsk/node/contribute/network-upgrade.md

 ## How to add a new consensus rule?

-1. Set the release version (If not yet defined in the code) Define the new tag in `NetworkUpgrade` enum file.
+1. Set the release version (if not yet defined in the code).
+Define the new tag in `NetworkUpgrade` enum file.
     ```java
     public enum NetworkUpgrade {
         WASABI_100("wasabi100"),